BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/README.md

 The objective of the borderline personality disorder (BoPD) Automatic Screening Initiative is to advance timely identification of potential BoPD patients.
 This was made possible by the development of a machine learning algorithm.
 We built a knowledge-enriched semi-supervised learning framework to learn a classification model.
 The algorithm screens electronic health record (EHR) data and automatically identifies patients with highly likely BoPD diagnosis for confirmation of clinical diagnosis.

-In the pilot phase, the algorithm has been developed with two methods of implementation.
+The algorithm has been developed with two methods of implementation.
 The first one is implementation through executable python source code.
 The second one is implementation through WinPython, a portable distribution of Python programming language for Windows.

 ### 1.3 Develop environment